peastman/ChorusExMachina/plugin/src/help.md

 - **Consonant Volume**.
 How loud consonants are relative to vowels.
 This can be automated for fine control over individual consonants.
 - **Attack Rate**.
 How quickly notes reach full volume.
+- **Release Rate**.
+How quickly the sound stops at the end of a note.
 - **Stereo Width**.
 How widely the singers are spread out in space.
 - **Vowel Delay**.
 The delay in milliseconds from the start of each note to the beginning of the first vowel.